 This track becomes Dacite Track at the intersection with Zig Zag Track, so keep going straight.
 I was nearly wiped out here by a huge group of mountain bikes coming down Zig Zag Track at speed.
 The tire-tracks along Camelia Track (and the unofficial tracks intersecting) suggest that the area is popular for mountain biking, so it wouldn’t hurt to keep your ears peeled.

-Descend Dacite Track carefully as it’s very steep and hard to keep your footing, until it makes a sharp left.
-This is the point where it becomes Camelia Track and also where I had my most exciting Australian wildlife encounter so far (not that this is saying very much)… I got a shock when I saw something out of the corner of my eye and actually thought there was something (or someone!) jumping out at me.
+Descend Dacite Track carefully as it’s very steep and hard to keep your footing until it makes a sharp left.
+This is the point where it becomes Camelia Track and also where I had my most exciting Australian wildlife encounter so far (not that this is saying very much)… I was shocked when I saw something out of the corner of my eye and thought something (or someone!) was jumping out at me.
 It was just a Lace Monitor (aka Lace Goanna) that had obviously seen me coming and ran up a tree!
-It growled and hissed at me so I took a couple of quick close-up shots and decided I’d watch from a distance.
-Eventually it came down from the tree and slinked off into the bush.
+It growled and hissed at me, so I took a few quick close-up shots and decided to watch from a distance.
+Eventually, it came down from the tree and slinked off into the bush.
 What an amazing creature!
 It must have been about 1.5 metres from nose to tail!

 The Lace Monitor